tryffel/eventsourcing/README.md

 // only fetch the aggregate snapshot and not any events GetSnapshot(ctx context.Context, id string, a aggregate) error

-// Store the aggregate events and after the snapshot Save(a aggregate) error
+// store the aggregate events and after the snapshot Save(a aggregate) error

 // Store only the aggregate snapshot.
 Will return an error if there are events that are not stored on the aggregate